Adding WPForms to an Elementor Page

 Would you like to add a WordPress form to your website using Elementor?
 You can easily use the WPForms Elementor widget to add forms to your pages and edit them to get them looking the way you want.
 Even better, you can do it all right from within the Elementor page builder.

-In this article, we’ll show you how to add WPForms to an Elementor page.
+This tutorial will show you how to add WPForms to an Elementor page.

 Before you get started, make sure you’ve installed and activated the WPForms plugin and verified your license key.